shinsenter/docker-imgproxy/README.md

 - **Copyright**: 2021-2024 SHIN Company <https://code.shin.company/docker-imgproxy#readme>

+## Disclaimer

+This project provides a solid foundation for building a custom image processing server.
+While it's designed for general use, you might need to tweak it further to perfectly match your specific needs.

+I poured my heart into this project, hoping it serves as a valuable learning resource for anyone interested in exploring image processing configurations.
+If it doesn't fully address your current requirements, don't hesitate to keep searching for the perfect solution!

 ## Support my activities

 If you find this project useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or open an issue on [Github](https://github.com/shinsenter/docker-imgproxy/discussions/new/choose).
 Your support helps keep this project maintained and improved for the community.